Citi unit lost $20 million in Facebook IPO: source

-NEW YORK (Reuters) - Citigroup Inc’s Automated Trading Desk had trading losses of about $20 million from Facebook Inc’s botched initial public offering on Nasdaq OMX Group Inc’s U.S. exchange, a source with knowledge of the situation said on Friday.
+NEW YORK (Reuters) - Citigroup Inc’s (C.N) Automated Trading Desk had trading losses of about $20 million from Facebook Inc’s (FB.O) botched initial public offering on Nasdaq OMX Group Inc’s (NDAQ.O) U.S. exchange, a source with knowledge of the situation said on Friday.

-UBS AG, the other large market maker involved in the IPO of the social networking company on May 18, has not disclosed any losses.
+UBS AG UBSN.VX(UBS.N), the other large market maker involved in the IPO of the social networking company on May 18, has not disclosed any losses.

 Nasdaq asked firms to detail estimates of losses by Monday night.
 After that, the Financial Industry Regulatory Authority will evaluate the filings and put out a report on the matter in about four weeks, two sources said.